US special coordinator for Tibet set to visit India in mid-May to meet Dalai Lama | Politics

 Zeya was sworn as the Under Secretary for Civilian Security, Democracy, and Human Rights by Secretary of State Antony Blinken on July 14 last year.

-On December 20, Secretary Blinken announced that she will serve concurrently as the US Special Coordinator for Tibetan Issues.
+On December 20, she was concurrently appointed as the US Special Coordinator for Tibetan issues.

 The US has been consistently supporting the Tibetan cause notwithstanding China's strong objection.

-In 2020, the US came out with a legislation reaffirming the absolute right of the Tibetan people to choose a successor to the Dalai Lama and the preservation of Tibet's environment.
+In 2020, the US came out with legislation reaffirming the absolute right of Tibetan people to choose a successor to the Dalai Lama and the preservation of Tibet's environment.

 After the US Congress passed the legislation, China had accused Washington of meddling in its internal affairs.